kriszyp/xstyle/README.md

 registered to handle different CSS properties, so that the shims and extensions that are applied can be explicitly controlled for each stylesheet.

-## Property Modules
+## Definition Modules

-While xstyles provides predefined expressions for defining new properties, we can also define new properties with our own custom JavaScript modules.
-To define a new property that with a JavaScript module, we use the module(module-id) as the property definition:
+While xstyles provides predefined expressions for new definitions, we can also define new definitions with our own custom JavaScript modules.
+To define a new property with a JavaScript module, we use the module('module-id') as the property definition:

-	my-new-property = module(package/module-id);
+	my-new-property = module('package/module-id');

 If you are using an AMD loader, xstyle will load the target module id and use this to handle the property.
 If you are not using an AMD module loader, you can still simply include a script